programminghistorian/jekyll/lessons/naive-bayesian.md

 -   She goes to the bag that is her store of words.
 -   She puts her hand in and pulls out a piece of paper.
--   She reads the word on the piece of paper, writes it down in her book, and puts the piece back in the bag.
+-   She reads the word on the piece of paper, writes it down in her book, and puts the paper back in the bag.
 -   Then she again puts her hand in the bag and pulls out a piece of paper.
 -   She writes down that word in the book, and puts the piece of paper